-India, that is Bharat, is one of the two oldest surviving civilizations of in the world, along with China.
+India, that is Bharat, is one of the two oldest surviving civilizations of the world, along with China.
 A linked chain of thoughts joins the ancient Vedantic wisdom to the philosophy of modern Indian nationalism.
 This continuity since millennia is what differentiates India from other modern nation-states.
 However, Western scholars have usually found it difficult to explain what unites India.
 They attribute this unity either to the British legacy or to the modern state institutions.
-Herein lies the importance of wisdom of Aurobindo Ghose, who explained Indian unity and nationalism through a Dharmic framework.
-His works also illuminate the inclusive and federal character of Indian nationalism, which is in sharp contrast to the Western European concepts of nationalisms that are exclusive due to their ethnic character.
+Herein lies the importance of the wisdom of Aurobindo Ghose, who explained Indian unity and nationalism through a Dharmic framework.
+His works also illuminate the inclusive and federal character of Indian nationalism, which is in sharp contrast to the Western European concepts of nationalism that are exclusive due to their ethnic character.

 Aurobindo Ghose (1872-1950), the prophet of Indian nationalism, is one of the most pioneering civilizational figures in the history of modern India.
 His ideas impacted the formulation of Indian nationalism during the early stages of the independence struggle fundamentally.
 He gave a decisive edge to the national movement along with Bal Gangadhar Tilak and Bipin Chandra Pal.
 He was the first to put forth the demand of ‘Purna Swaraj‘, which was officially adopted by the leadership of the Indian National Congress in 1929 at the Lahore session.